gruepr/gruepr/RELEASING.md

 ## Part D — gruepr.com update (`gruepr-webapp` repo)

-Once the `WEBAPP_DISPATCH_TOKEN` secret is set (One-time setup #6), **this whole part is automatic** — the Release workflow dispatches to `deploy.yaml` in `gruepr-webapp`, which updates the version/date in `content.js`, publishes the new installer under `public/downloads/vX.Y/`, and deploys the site (the changelog page re-renders from `CHANGELOG.md` on its own).
+**This whole part is automatic** — the Release workflow dispatches to `deploy.yaml` in `gruepr-webapp`, which updates the version/date in `content.js`, publishes the new installer under `public/downloads/vX.Y/`, and deploys the site (the changelog page re-renders from `CHANGELOG.md` on its own).
 You don't do anything here; just confirm the deploy run went green and spot-check gruepr.com.
+(It relies on the `WEBAPP_DISPATCH_TOKEN` — if it ever stops firing, see Ongoing maintenance.)

 **If you ever need to do it by hand** (the secret isn't set, or a deploy failed), the manual steps are below (conventions: edit in `src/`, GitHub Desktop for git,